SamparkBhol/22bkt0044_unthinkable/README.md

 # Smart Recipe — Minimal Prototype

 This is a lightweight React + Vite prototype implementing the requested features: ingredient input (text + image recognition), recipe matching, filters, substitutions, serving scaling, favorites, and a recipe database (20 items).
+This project less works on design but more focuses on implementation & working..

 Quick start